 As a result, you can freely copy, share and sometimes modify and remix CC material without having to worry about copyright, as long as you follow the licence.

 Reference: Creative Commons Australia.
 What is Creative Commons?
 Retrieved from http://creativecommons.org.au/learn/fact-sheets

 For more information please see the following link:

-Creative Commons Kiwi by Creative Commons Aotearoa New Zealand is licensed under a Creative Commons Attribution 3.0 New Zealand (CC BY) license.
+Creative Commons Kiwi by Creative Commons Aotearoa New Zealand is licenced under a Creative Commons Attribution 3.0 New Zealand (CC BY) licence.
 The video was made with support from InternetNZ and is a project of the Royal Society of New Zealand.
 Produced by Mohawk Media.
 Retrieved from: https://creativecommons.org/about/videos/creative-commons-kiwi/